diogomondego/calculate-salary/README.md

 # React Calculate Salary

-In this app you will know how much you are contributing to your inss and your irpf, removing the value of your gross salary until you find the net salary.
+In this app you will know how much you are contributing to your INSS and your IRPF, removing the value of your gross salary until you find the net salary.

 ## Available Scripts